SanderRuud/time_series_project/README.md

 # Uncovering Neural States in Rodents

 This repository contains the code and data used in a semester project in TMA4285 - Time Series.
+The report can be read [here](report_time_series_project.pdf).
+The report will be graded as approved or not-approved.

 Running the supplied code (runHMMonmousedata.py / shortpostprocess.py) is not necessary, but an installation guide is provided below.